How to Grow Mint: Mint Plant Care Guide

 A Mediterranean native, mint thrives in temperate regions and is remarkably easy to grow.
 It often spreads rapidly in garden spaces if not contained.
 Mint is invasive and quickly spreads within raised beds and open garden areas.

-Mint sends new plants from spreading roots and horizontal runners with nodes that root down and spread.
+Mint sends new plants from spreading roots and horizontal runners with nodes that root down and spread like a ground cover.
 Don’t plant mint in your garden beds—it will pop up everywhere!
 To keep mint contained, grow it in its own container or a bed with different mint varieties.
 Learn more about how to control mint in this article.

 3. Plant mint at the right time